maxbaykowski/csdr_server/README.md

 csdr_server_client -a 127.0.0.1 -p 7355 -f 101.1M -m audio -M wfm-stereo
 ```

+*Note*: WFM stereo will only be available if `Stereo Demux` is available on the server.
 `-f` and `-s` accept plain integers or `K`, `M`, and `G` suffixes.

 In IQ mode, `csdr_server_client` writes binary samples to stdout by default.